Sebobo/Shel.Neos.ColorPicker/README.md

 ## How to use

-Add a property of type string and set the editor like in this example:
+Add a property of type string and configure the editor as seen in this example:

     'My.Site:Content.Text':
       superTypes: